South Africa – Cast Your Net on the Other Side

 We no longer require the people to come to our suburban ecclesial halls at times convenient for us.
 The BECs allow us to meet people where they are.
 A typical BEC stocks a limited number of Bibles in different versions and languages.
 The BECs also act as a depot to receive and return lessons from Bible courses and a place to attend live Bible and adult education classes.
 All BECs host bi-annual graduation celebrations for those who have completed Bible study courses at nearby ecclesial halls to help bridge the gap between Bible education, worship and fellowship.
 Many current leaders in the Ignite 2020 campaign first learned the Good News at one of the BECs.

 Connecting with Communities

-Another key platform has been the establishment of multi-purpose centers in marginalized communities.
+Another key platform has been establishing multi-purpose centers in marginalized communities.
 These Good News Centers help establish a deep, relevant and consistent relationship with the local community.
-Over the years we learned to truly touch people by understanding their needs.
-Consequently, each Good News Center offers different services and activities tailored to the needs of the local community.
+Over the years, we learned to truly touch people by understanding their needs.
+Consequently, each Good News Center offers different services and activities tailored to the local community’s needs.
 These include:

 - Feeding schemes

 At the heart of every Good News Center is an ecclesia that offers spiritual growth and fellowship.
 Currently, eight centers are active in communities across the three most populous provinces in South Africa.
 The Lamontville Good News Center, surrounded by an extremely impoverished informal settlement, was opened on December 7, 2007.